 A prehistoric village of indigenous peoples was located near the mouth of the branch on Paint Creek where two overland trails intersected, including the prehistoric Paint Creek Trail.
 Nearby Town Creek, also a tributary of Paint Creek, may have been named for the village, which would have been abandoned, though still evident, by the time of European settlement.

 Parks & Recreation

-Plum Orchard Lake Wildlife Management Area is located five miles northwest of Pax, and the Paint Creek Trail travels along the Paint Creek through the community.
+Plum Orchard Lake Wildlife Management Area is located five miles northwest of Pax, and the Paint Creek Scenic Trail travels along the Paint Creek through the community.
 The Paint Creek is an important West Virginia trout stream and is stocked at Pax in spring.

 Pax is located on expressways I-64 and I-77 approximately six miles north of Mossy, West Virginia, 13 miles north of Beckley, West Virginia.
 Packs Branch Road (Fayette County Route 27) provides an alternate seven-mile rural route betwen the expressway at Pax and the US-19 expressway at Mount Hope, West Virginia.

 Packs Branch Road is also a popular alternate route of access for the Bechtel National Scouting Reserve near Mount Hope.

 Pax’s location along the expressway has made it particularly desirable for residents in search of rurality with fast access to city amenities.